How Much Does a Deep Plane Facelift Cost in Dublin?

 About Deep Plane Facelift in Dublin

-Dublin in Ireland is an option for deep plane facelift surgery.
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1
+Dublin in Ireland is an option for deep plane facelift surgery, with costs ranging from $18,000 to $22,000 (average $20,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 1 surgeon in Dublin with credentials, before/after photos, and patient reviews.

 For individuals considering facial rejuvenation procedures, Dublin, Ireland, offers a robust and well-regulated medical environment.
 The country's healthcare system is overseen by the Health Information and Quality Authority (HIQA), ensuring high standards, while medical professionals are registered with the Irish Medical Council.
 While a singular, concentrated "medical district" for cosmetic surgery doesn't exist akin to some global hubs, private clinics and hospitals are generally accessible in affluent areas like Ballsbridge, Donnybrook, or Sandyford.
 Surgeons practicing facial plastic surgery in Ireland typically hold qualifications such as Fellowships from the Royal College of Surgeons (FRCS) and are registered specialists.
 Their training often encompasses a comprehensive path in ENT (Otolaryngology) or Plastic Surgery, followed by further subspecialisation.
 It's important for patients to verify a surgeon’s specific expertise and board certification in facial aesthetic surgery when exploring options in Dublin.